-Table 5: Sustainable Drainage Systems
+Table 5: Sustainable drainage systems

 TECHNIQUE DESCRIPTION RESTRICTIONS OF USE Storage Pond Storage ponds can be used to attenuate overland runoff and slowly release it into a watercourse or sewer.
 These systems do not offer water quality benefits unless additional water quality measures are added such as filters or sedimentation volume.
 Storage ponds may require substantial earthworks and thus incur high costs during the construction phase.
 Additionally, large ponds which store water above ground level may be classified as reservoirs which are subject to a range of legislative requirements.
 Land take requirements for storage ponds are likely to be substantial.
-Permeable Paving Permeable paving allows rainwater to infiltrate through a hard-standing surface to underlying soil or drainage infrastructure.
-From which it may infiltrate or be directed to a local watercourse or sewer.
+Permeable Paving Permeable paving allows rainwater to infiltrate through a hard-standing surface to underlying soil or drainage infrastructure, from which it may infiltrate or be directed to a local watercourse or sewer.
 Permeable pavements may be restricted by the presence of basements or groundwater levels as well as high imposed loads.
 Rainwater Harvesting Rainwater from roofs and hard surfaces can be stored and used for non-potable purposes.
 This can provide a reduction of surface water runoff through control at source as well as reducing the demand on the water supply system.
-In the case of the proposed development harvested rainwater could be used to supplement cooling water supplies.
 Rainwater harvesting is dependent on a consistent supply of rainwater which cannot be ensured.
 As such it will be used as a supplement to conventional water supply only.
 Below Ground Attenuation Below ground storage tanks will attenuate surface water flows in much the same way as surface water ponds, although with reduced land take.
 Storage tanks will typically require a hydro brake to ensure a steady and controlled discharge.
 Upfront costs are likely to be high for buried storage tanks.
 The maintenance regime may be onerous or involve heightened health and safety risks due to enclosed spaces.